quintilesims/layer0/tests/system/README.md

 ```

 Each test case should have its own file with a matching name.
-The test function has some comments about what resources are created by terraform.
+The test function has some comments about what resources are created by terraform
+(note: environment names are typically acronyms of the test case, e.g. "my_simple_example" = "mse").
 The `startSystemTest` function tells the test to run in parallel, creates a new `framework.SystemTestContext` object using the specified directory (`"cases/my_simple_example"` in this example), and runs `terraform apply`.
 The `defer c.Destroy()` statement ensures any resources created by terraform at the start of the test will be destroyed once the test has finished.